Koromix/rygel/README.md

 console.log(ReturnFoo1({ i: 5, a16: [6, 8] })) // Prints { i: 5, a16: Int16Array(2) [6, 8] }
 console.log(ReturnFoo2({ i: 5, a16: [6, 8] })) // Prints { i: 5, a16: [6, 8] }
 ```

+### C strings

+Koffi can also convert JS strings to fixed-sized arrays in the following cases:
+- char (or int8_t) arrays are filled with the UTF-8 encoded string, truncated if needed.
+The buffer is always NUL-terminated.
+- char16 (or int16_t) arrays are filled with the UTF-16 encoded string, truncated if needed.
+The buffer is always NUL-terminated.

+The reverse case is also true, Koffi can convert a C fixed-size buffer to a JS string.
+Use the `string` array hint to do this (e.g. `koffi.array('char', 8, 'string')`).

 ## Variadic functions